freddiehaddad/fast-track-to-rust/src/non-scoped_threads.md

 # Non-scoped Threads

-The simplest way to enable multithreading support in our Grep program is to spawn a thread for each specified file, perform the pattern matching steps we've developed, and print the results using a fork/join pattern.
+The simplest way to enable multithreading support in our rustle program is to spawn a thread for each specified file, perform the pattern matching steps we've developed, and print the results using a fork/join pattern.
 If you have a C++ background, you might start by exploring the functions in the [thread] module,